SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: drag(PSMRL)

-		Start a drag-and-drop operation by dragging at the given click point.
+		Start a drag-and-drop operation by starting the drag at the given click point.

 		:param PSMRL: a pattern, a string, a match, a region or a location that evaluates to a click point.

 		:return: the number 1 if the operation could be performed.
 A 0 (integer null) returned means that because of some reason, no move could be performed (in case of *PS* may be :ref:`not Found <PatternNotFound>`).

-		The mousepointer is moved to the click point and the left mouse button is pressed and held, until another mouse action is performed (e.g. a :py:meth:`Region.dropAt()`	afterwards).
-This is nomally used to start a drag-and-drop operation.
+		The mousepointer is moved to the click point and the left mouse button is pressed and held, until the button is released by a subsequent mouse action.
+		(e.g. a :py:meth:`Region.dropAt()` afterwards).
+		After the button press a delay in seconds according to the current value of :py:attr:`Settings.DelayAfterDrag` is inserted.

 		**Side Effect** if *PS* was used, the match can be accessed using :py:meth:`Region.getLastMatch` afterwards.